bencavins/cuddly-octo-sniffle/README.md

 code; the frontend code is available just so that you can test out the behavior of your API in a realistic setting.

-There are also tests included which you can run using `pytest -x` to check your work.

 Depending on your preference, you can either check your progress by:

-- Running `pytest -x` and seeing if your code passes the tests
 - Running the React application in the browser and interacting with the API via the frontend
 - Running the Flask server and using Postman to make requests